Lawrence Dambudzo Mudehwe, Background, Career, Death - Pindula, Local Knowledge

 |+

-Lawrence Dambudzo Mudehwe the former mayor of Mutareand served in the office for 13 years from 1995 to 2013.
+Lawrence Dambudzo Mudehwewas the former mayor of [[Mutare]] and served in the office for 13 years from 1995to 2013.
+He was a great visionary, a local democracy icon, a civic leader par excellence.

 ==Background==